Herisson-kun/LoRaWAN-sniffing/README.md

    - The time at which the frame has been received.
    - The frames in hexadecimal format.
    - Reception quality indicators such as RSSI and SNR.
+   Please place the caputre .csv file in the /csv directory.

 3. **Raw Data Processing**:
-   Instead of converting the frames into PCAP files, a Python script processes the raw data directly from the CSV file.
-The script parses the frames, identifies each field of the protocol (e.g., MHDR, DevAddr, Encrypted Payload, etc.), and generates a new CSV file with all the fields visible for detailed analysis.
+   A Python script processes the raw data from the CSV file.
+The script parses the frames, identifies each field of the protocol (e.g., MHDR, DevAddr, Encrypted Payload, etc.), and generates a new CSV file in csv/capture with all the fields visible for detailed analysis.

 4. **Testing with MKR WAN 1310**:
    To generate frames for testing, a **MKR WAN 1310** module connected to The Things Network (TTN) was used.
 The Arduino code provided in the repository configures this module to send frames to TTN.